-He leaned into the window of the car riage, and said, "Will your husband take the diamonds, madam?"
+He leaned into the window of the carriage, and said, "Will your husband take the diamonds, madam?"

-take the diamonds, madam?"
-She gave him one long, searching look, quietly said "the price is too large, and then they are such hard things to keep;" produced the case from the recesses of her muff and handed it to him, saying, "I should have been quieker."
+She gave him one long, searching look, quietly said "the price is too large, and then they are such hard things to keep;" produced the case from the recesses of her muff and handed it to him, saying, "I should have been quicker."
 Spyer looked at the diamonds, saw that they were all right, and bade the young woman good day.
 Within the hour she and her confederate had left the hotel.
-Since then Spyer

-Within the hour she and her confederate had left the hotel.
 Since then Spyer has never let a diamond leave his hand for more than two seconds.

 The Galt house at Louisville is now defendant in a suit for \$40,000 damages.
 It is the custom of traveling diamond merchants to deposit their stock in the safe of the hotel.
 A New York traveler had been at the hotel for several days.
-He came down from his room at about supper time one evening, and handing over a little sachel to the young clerk in charge with "put that in the safe;" the smart young clerk took the sachel, gave a check for it; the drummer walked away; the clerk was called by a guest who wanted ice water drummer walked away; the clerk was called by a guest who wanted ice water in 1878, put the sachel under the counter; another man came up and loudly complained that his baggage had not been sent to his room; the clerk took to explain, and the man who, perhaps, had followed the drummer thousands of miles, and for months, reached over and under the counter and secured the valuable package, and has thus far escaped detection.
+He came down from his room at about supper time one evening, and handing over a little sachel to the young clerk in charge with "put that in the safe;" the smart young clerk took the sachel, gave a check for it; the drummer walked away; the clerk was called by a guest who wanted ice water in 1878, put the sachel under the counter; another man came up and loudly complained that his baggage had not been sent to his room; the clerk took to explain, and the man who, perhaps, had followed the drummer thousands of miles, and for months, reached over and under the counter and secured the valuable package, and has thus far escaped detection.

 About as interesting a case as there is on record created a profound sensation among the diamond dealers of Maiden lane, New York, several years ago.
-The street is a narrow, diny little thoroughfare, and on it are located the establishments of twenty-five or thirty wholesale fare, and on it are located the establishments of twenty-five or thirty wholesale diamond dealers.
+The street is a narrow, dingy little thoroughfare, and on it are located the establishments of twenty-five or thirty wholesale diamond dealers.
 They import direct, and supply the trade.
 The jewels are wrapped up in little paper parcels, flatly folded, and are, of course, not mounted.
-A man of solid and respectable appearance became gradually known as a buyer of small diamonds, such as are used for clusters and settings for ladies' jewelry.
+A man of solid and respectable appearance became gradually known as a buyer of small diamonds, such as are used for c

 The engines were at once stopped and a boat put off.
 After a long pull in the direction noted the cry was again heard, and half an hour later a man was discovered and picked up.
-He proved to be a native of Jamaica named Alexander Hughes, and said he had been three days in the water clinging to a clothes cheest.
+He proved to be a native of Jamaica named Alexander Hughes, and said he had been three days in the water clinging to a clothes chest.
 He was one of the crew and passengers of the schooner The Little Minnie, which capsized at sea and sank while on her passage to Colon.
-The accident occurred sixty miles from where the men was picked up.
+The accident occurred sixty miles from where the man was picked up.
 He was the only survivor.